MasoniteFramework/docs/masonite-orm/schema-and-migrations.md

 | `table.unique()` | Makes a unique index.
 Can pass in a column `table.unique('email')` or list of columns `table.unique(['email', 'phone_number'])`. |
 | `table.index()` | Creates an index on the column. `table.index('email')` |

+The default primary key is an incrementing integer, but you can [use UUID instead](models.md#changing-primary-key-to-use-uuid).

 ## Foreign Keys

 If you want to create a foreign key you can do so simply as well: